AlphaHasher/obsidian-remove-links/README.md

 **Note:** Wikilink whitelist uses exact matching (case-insensitive).
 The entire wikilink path must match the whitelist entry.

+### Blacklist Mode
+Blacklist mode is the opposite of whitelist mode - it **only removes** links that match your specified blacklist, leaving all other links intact.
+This is useful when you want to remove specific unwanted links while preserving everything else.

+- You can specify seperate lists for both hyperlink and wikilink blacklist

+**Note:** Use the "Remove blacklisted links" commands to activate blacklist mode.
+This is the only place this option is available

 ## Say Thanks

 If you like this plugin and would like to buy me a coffee, you can!